Information Icon

 Time Off To Vote

 Private and public employers must give employees time off to vote unless the employee has two hours of nonworking time available to vote or fails to vote.
-Employers may require employees to give advance notice that they will need additional time off for voting.
-Employers may require the time off to be taken at the beginning or the end of the employee's shift.
+You can take time off to vote at the beginning or end of your work shift, whichever gives you the most time to vote and the least time off work, unless you arrange something else with your employer.
+Employers may require employees to give advance notice that they will need additional time off for voting; If three working days before the election you think you will need time off to vote, you must notify your employer at least two working days prior to the election.

 Verify Voter Registration